 On commencement of employment at Duxford, a FISO must hold the FISO licence and be medically current.
-Having gained the Duxford validity, the FISO must maintain competence by undergoing a competence assessment every 24 months conducted wither by ATSD Regional Inspectorate or the Local FISO Validity Examiner.
+Having gained the Duxford validity, the FISO must maintain competence by undergoing a competence assessment every 24 months conducted either by ATSD Regional Inspectorate or the Local Validation Assessor.
 The Accountable Manager is committed to ensuring the initial and continued competence of RFFS personnel.
 Instructions and guidance from CAP 168 and CAP 699 will be followed, along with policy from health and safety at work regulations.
 To include:

-Realistic fuel and fire training.
+- Realistic fuel and fire training.

-Breathing apparatus training in heat and smoke.
+- Breathing apparatus training in heat and smoke.

-First aid and trauma training.
+- First aid and trauma training.

-LGV driving.
+- LGV driving.

-Health and safety training of personnel in RPE and PPE.
+- Health and safety training of personnel in RPE and PPE.

 Selection and training of fire fighters will be in accordance with authority guidance.
-To deliver the appropriate standards of competence, training sessions will normally be carried out on a regular basis and will be arranged by the duty Watch/Crew Commander Fire and the SAFO.
+To deliver the appropriate standards of competence, training sessions will normally be carried out on a regular basis by the duty Watch/Crew Commander and the SAFO.
 Continuous assessment of the programme will guarantee that training remains appropriate to the skill sets required.
 Standards of performance will be recorded and made available to the CAA for inspection.